zhranj/zhranj/README.md

-- 👋 Hi, I’m Zoran Hranj and this is my private Github account where I keep some of non-work realted projects.
+- 👋 Hi, I’m Zoran Hranj and this is my private Github account where I keep some of non-work related projects.
 - 👀 I’m interested in all things software.
 Lately I'm taking a close look into blockchain technologies, especially Solana ecosystem.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/zoran-hranj-860a7549).